giuseppetiyr/sound_design_assessment/README.md

 ## Playgame

+Start Unity, click open select this folder and again "open".
 Just press play and enjoy the sound environment.

 There are 2 Atmos tracks for day and night, they are slightly different, the field atmosphere is different to distinguish the 2 parts of the day, but the main core is really similar to keep the patient's relaxation / distraction mood.